RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

-# The Rhizomatic Library Caves of Qud mod
+# The Rhizomatic Library
+## A Caves of Qud mod

- A mod for Caves of Qud which adds books to the game world.
+The Rhizomatic Library is a periodically updated Caves of Qud mod which adds books, parchments, and other readable oddities to the game world.

 # UNDER CONSTRUCTION